In this tutorial, we'll see how to create custom subclasses of

 For cycleGANs, we need to create a custom type of items since we feed the model tuples of images.
 Let's look at how to code this.
 The basis is to code the

-data attributes.
-We do that in the init.
-The object is the tuple of images and the data their underlying tensors normalized between -1 and 1.
+obj attrivute) to be able to show nice representations later on.
+Here the object is the tuple of images and the data their underlying tensors normalized between -1 and 1.

 class ImageTuple(ItemBase): def __init__(self, img1, img2): self.img1,self.img2 = img1,img2 self.obj,self.data = (img1,img2),[-1+2*img1.data,-1+2*img2.data]